Have you recently shifted to working remotely? Has it been a smooth process, or more of a bumpy ride?

 Fortunately, these are well-known issues that can be solved.
 Isolation, communication issues and lack of visual cues are just the start, so let's get into some deeper problems and how to solve them so you can learn how to work remotely like a pro.

-Why is remote work so hard to master?
+The Problem: Why is remote work so hard to master?

 If I have learned anything from talking to over 40 remote-first companies, including GitLab, Doist, Buffer and co., and being a remote worker myself for the past 2.5 years, it's that every well-known remote company publishing content is solving and writing about different struggles.